 Twelve extra mouths to feed was no mean feast.
 Our second stepdaddy, Qumran Qumran, had done well in the buildup to the festival.
 He knew how to supply the needs of the flocking pilgrims and set up fruit stands all along the road to Damascus.
 Palm dates did very well that season.
 Figs were at a premium.
 He tripled the cost of olives.
 But he liked a flutter on the camels, did Qumran Qumran, and often returned home in his flagons with no more than a handful of copper leptons and a mild dose of the clap.
 Still, Hadassah was a social climber and having the chevras over would up her Quarter cred by quite a few notches.
 Nu, we improvised ways to stretch her stingy allowance to feed the holy horde.
 Rolled the matzoh beitzim smaller.
 Watered down the wine.
 She tried to pass it off as a miracle.
 From her lips to Yahweh’s ears.

 Lazzie didn’t have to do kitchen duties.
 He was practising his shofar in the courtyard with the chickens while Martha and I had our hands full.
 I could see him from the window, pursing his clefted lips to the blowhole and wheezing a few breathy parps into the chaffed afternoon air.
 He hadn’t quite got the first long tekiyah note right.

 ‘Will you stop that racket?’
 Hadassah moaned from beneath her migraine.

 ‘Lazzie, let me show you how it works!’
 I shouted from the scullery.

 ‘You’re a girlchick, you’re not allowed to touch it.’

 ‘Says who?’
-I abandoned my chores and ambled into the courtyard.
+I dropped my chametz basket and ambled into the courtyard.

 ‘It is written,’ he wheezed.
-‘The holy horn is forbidden for meideles.’
+‘The holy ram’s horn is forbidden for meideles.’

 ‘For fig’s sake, Lazzie, give me a chance.’